EMS Leadership Academy

 5. When people come to you with complaints or challenges, ask them “What do you want to create?” and then ask for their ideas to answer that question.

-To learn more about shifting to a “growth and development” mindset, download and share our guide on coaching.
+To learn more about shifting to a “growth and development” mindset, attend one of our free training workshops.

 Also, keep an eye on your inbox for a few brand-new resources to help you learn how to develop the talent in your organization and create a high performing team.